nodejs/TSC/Applications/Core TLP.md

 ## Scope

-The Core TLP will have sole responsibility and discretion over the node.js project in the following areas:
+The Core TLP will have sole responsibility and discretion over the Node.js project in the following areas:

-* Setting release dates
+* Setting release dates.
-* Release quality standards
+* Release quality standards.
-* Technical direction
+* Technical direction.
 * Governance process and practices.
 * Contribution process and practices.
 * Maintaining the list of additional Collaborators.